275-251-Great Vocals

 Writer/Composer: Kenny Gamble / Leon Huff (1976)

 This wonderful song was a big hit in R&B / Soul / Jazz and Pop.
-Lou’s expressive and distinct baritone delivery was a mainstay in the 1960s and 1970s, he was a leader in backing up other artists, and this song stood on its own as his biggest hit.
-His smooth, rich voice has been described as “dark as mahogany, as deep as a rolling river.”
-His performances are considered classy and elegant, very respected by his peers and fans alike.
-His velvety 4-octave voice was one of the best of his era and he was often compared to a cross between Sam Cooke and Nat King Cole.
-Listen closely as he shifts tone and octaves in this song…Flawless and Beautiful!
+Lou’s expressive and distinct baritone delivery was a mainstay in the late 1960s and well into the 1970s, and he was also a leader in backing up other artists.
+This song stood on its own as his biggest hit, along with Lady Love, and Natural Man.
+His smooth rich voice has been described as “dark as mahogany, as deep as a rolling river.”
+His performances are considered classy and elegant, he was very respected by his peers and fans alike.
+His velvety 3+ octave voice was one of the best of his era and he was often compared to a cross between Sam Cooke and Nat King Cole.
+Listen closely as he shifts tone and octaves in this song, taking man and woman alike down a romantic memory lane…Flawless and Beautiful!

 https://youtu.be/phWBaVpeRcY?si=nPx5zErGBH7tvP3A